Armed police execute search warrants at West Auckland car yard

-A large number of armed police officers are outside a car yard in West Auckland, according to witnesses.
+Armed police are raiding a car yard in West Auckland, seizing a motorcycle and inspecting other vehicles at the site.

-A man told the Herald he could see police officers up and down Bentinck St, in New Lynn.
-They had been there since about 8am.
+Officers were armed with pistols and Tasers as they swarmed a warehouse in Bentinck St, New Lynn.
+A witness says they had been there since about 8am.

 "There's about 16 armed police officers - they've got pistols on them.
 They're pulling out classic vehicles from a car yard there and blocking off the road."

+So far a late-model motorcycle has been seized and put on a transportation truck.

+Officers are also inspecting a luxury Mercedes SUV and a GLA250 hatchback.

-He had seen armed police stationed outside a panelbeaters establishment further down the road.
+A witness said he had seen armed police stationed outside a panelbeaters establishment further down the road.

 Another witness who works on Bentinck St said dozens of police officers were taking vehicles out of a large, unnamed warehouse.